DecodingRaphael/unraphael/docs/steps/clustering.md

 How to Use the Widget
 - **Motion Model**: Choose a transformation model (i.e., translation, rigid body, scaled rotation, affine, bilinear) to align the images.
 - **Feature Method**: Select how the images should be aligned, either to the first image, the mean image, or in a sequential manner.
-Note that, in most cases involving the clustering of images, *aligning to the mean image is highly recommended* to ensure consistency across all images.
+Note that, in most cases involving the clustering of images, **aligning to the mean image** is highly recommended(!) to ensure consistency across all images.

 ### Further Explanation of Motion Models